Jack-Code2024/AssessmentTest/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Note: For example, copy the "publish" folder to C drive on the target environment

-Step 6: Open PowerShell or Command Prompt
+Step 6: Open PowerShell or Command Prompt in the target environment

 Step 7: Type the following command to go to publish folder: